 Procuring Supplies and Services (excluding Public Works)

-Contract Services and Procurement Office is available to assist Cal Maritime in obtaining the supplies and contractual services needed.
+Contract Services and Procurement Office is available to assist Cal Maritime in obtaining the supplies and contractual services needed while remaining compliant with law and policies.

 Orders for supplies or services exceeding certain thresholds require competition by either formal or informal bidding procedures unless a sole source acquisition has been approved or a negotiated CSU master contract is being utilized.

-Requisitions for procurements at $500,000 or more require approval by Cal Maritime's President.
-Requisitions for contracts exceeding two years require division VP/Captain approval.
+Initial requisitions for procurements at $500,000 or more require approval by Cal Maritime's President.
+Requisitions for contracts exceeding one year require division VP/Captain approval.

 Additional approval may also be required on requisitions that meet certain thresholds.
 The following thresholds apply to Cal Maritime's purchasing procedures: